phantasma-io/.github/profile/README.md

 ## Wallets

-For a Desktop Wallet use [Poltergeist](https://github.com/phantasma-io/Poltergeist/releases)
+For a Desktop Wallet use [Poltergeist Lite](https://github.com/phantasma-io/PoltergeistLite/releases)

 For a Web Extension Wallet use [Ecto Wallet](https://chrome.google.com/webstore/detail/ecto-wallet/bgjogpoidejdemgoochpnkmdjpocgkha)